Introduction

 United Nations Convention on the Rights of Persons With Disabilities

 The United Nations Convention on the Rights of Persons with Disabilities (CRPD) is an international treaty which has existed since 2006 and which the UK signed in 2009.
-CRPD details a lot of specific rights that disabled people should have.
+CRPD explains a lot of specific rights that disabled people should have.
 In summary the aims of CRPD are:

 -